 - personal integrity

-- less than 25 years of service to VET (if the nominee has 25 years, or more, of sustained service to vocational education and training then please consider nominating for the Lifetime Achievement Award).
+- up to 25 years of service to VET (if the nominee has 25 years or more of sustained service to vocational education and training, consider nominating for the Lifetime Achievement Award).

-must be currently working in the VET sector to be eligible for this award
+Note: Nominees must be currently working in the Australian VET sector to be eligible for this award.

 Selection Process and Key Dates